rhettchase/reading-notes/102/class-06.md

 ## What is information received from the user called?

+- Information received from the user is called `user input`
 - We use the `prompt()` function to ask for user input
 - User input is typically stored in a variable to use the information in the program